Piotr1215/upbound-docs/content/providers/_index.md

 ## Install an official provider
 The [Upbound Marketplace](https://marketplace.upbound.io/) hosts official providers.
 Official providers are only available to registered Upbound users.
 Official providers require a _robot token_ to authenticate to the Upbound Marketplace and install.

+_Note:_ if you already installed an official provider using an `imagePullSecret` a new secret isn't required.

 ### Create a Kubernetes imagePullSecret
 Official providers require a Kubernetes `imagePullSecret` to download and install.